RiboDB : a prokaryotic ribosomal components DataBase

 Targeted genomes / taxa (use # to extract r-prots or @ to extract information).
 If empty, launchs a random test

-Targeted r-prots (delete the unwanted r-prots and the associated semicolons)
+Targeted r-prots and rDNA (delete the unwanted r-prots and the associated semicolons)

 R-prots are named according to